 A disease is an interruption or disorder of a body or system.
 Diseases can be numerous and complex.
 Just as with humans, the best way to avoid disease is to stay healthy.
 Diseases occur most often in weakened plants.
 Yet everybody gets sick sometime.
 Most diseases will pass automatically with time, but some are structural and can become be fatal.
 It is essential for a landscaper to be able to see the difference and act accordingly.

 When diseases become structural, replace the plants with another species.
 Plants with diseases should not be moved.
-Infested plants and leaves should be removed and destroyed.
+Infected plants and leaves should be removed and destroyed.
 Don’t add sickly plant litter to your compost.
 Ventilation, sunlight hours and humidity are important factors for diseases, so make sure your plants are suited to the local climate and their location.

 Plant viruses are intracellular parasites that use plants cells to replicate.
 There are many types of plant virus.
 Plant viruses are generally transmitted from plant to plant, through air or by insects.
 The viruses cause various types of plant diseases, but the diseases do not typically result in plant death.
 They do however, produce symptoms such as ring spots, mosaic pattern development, leaf yellowing and distortion, as well as deformed growth.
 Some plant viruses are not limited to one particular plant host, but may infect different species of plants.
 Currently, there is no cure for plant viral disease.
 This means that any infected plants must be destroyed.
 The best methods employed to combat plant viral diseases are aimed at prevention.
 These methods include ensuring seeds are virus-free, creating optimal growing conditions and removing and destroying infected plants and plant parts.